Probate Solicitors Limited - Probate & Estate Administration

 - property or land held in their own name or as "tenants in common"

-- In most cases, the bank or relevant institution will need to see the grant before transferring control of the assets.
-However, if the estate is small some organisations may release money to you at their discretion.
+The bank or relevant institution will need to see the grant before transferring control of the assets.
+However, if the estate is relatively small some organisations may release money to you at their discretion without a grant.
+There is no general rule and each institution can decide in what circumstances, or over what limit, they require a grant.

 If you would like to help on probate please contact us on 01564 758055